 Safety is a top priority in any trade, and employers want apprentices who know how to protect themselves and others.
 A quality pre-apprenticeship training program includes a range of safety certifications, such as WHMIS, Working at Heights, Scaffold Users’ Hazard Awareness, and more.

 Being safety-certified makes you a stronger candidate for apprenticeships.
-Herzing instructor and longtime HVAC business owner Darren Fearnley says apprentices who are already safety-savvy represent a big economic advantage for him.
+Longtime HVAC business owner Darren Fearnley says apprentices who are already safety-savvy represent a big economic advantage for him.